With Love and Kisses

 With Love and Kisses is a 1936 American musical comedy film directed by Leslie Goodwins and starring Pinky Tomlin, Toby Wing and Kane Richmond.
 It was produced on Poverty Row as a second feature for release by Ambassador Pictures.

-Synopsis
+The film depicts the troubled life of a songwriter in New York City.
+He has one of his songs stolen, he struggles to find inspiration for further songs, and he is involved in the life of a female singer.